 5. Cash-in refinance

 This smaller balance can often help you snag a lower refinance rate, and depending on the term you choose, it could lower your monthly payment too.
 You could also use this refinance option to speed up your mortgage payoff.
-In this scenario, you might refinance into a shorter loan term — along with putting cash in — to pay off your loan sooner.
+In this scenario, you might refinance into a shorter loan term — along with putting cash in — to pay off your mortgage loan sooner.

 6. Short refinance

 Short refinances usually result in a financial loss to the lender, but they may cost less than pursuing foreclosure, which can take months or even years to finalize.
+Talk to your lender if this type of refinance is something you’re considering.

 7. Reverse mortgage